salvo96/Leetcodes/README.md

 # LeetCode Solutions

 This repository contains my solutions to various LeetCode problems.
-Each solution includes a detailed explanation and the implementation in different programming languages.
+Each solution includes a detailed explanation and the implementation in Python.

 ## Structure

 - Each problem has its own directory
 - Solutions are organized by difficulty level
-- Includes problem description, approach, and complexity analysis
+- Includes problem description and code implementation

 ## Categories
 Problems are organized following the [NeetCode 150](https://neetcode.io/practice) roadmap: